-On October 16, 1986 the Superfund Amendments and Reauthorization Act (SARA) was signed into law.
-Title III of this act is also know as the Emergency Planning and Community Right to Know Act (EPCRA).
+On October 16, 1986, the Superfund Amendments and Reauthorization Act (SARA) was signed into law.
+Title III of this act is also known as the Emergency Planning and Community Right to Know Act (EPCRA).
 This act was to empower citizens and emergency responders with the Right to Know what chemicals existed in the communities where they lived and worked.
 It mandated planning for chemical emergencies and established a chain of command to assure that the requirements were met.

 The governor of each state was required to appoint a State Emergency Response Commission (SERC).
 The SERC then divided up the state into Local Emergency Planning Districts (LEPD) and for each LEPD there was to be a LEPC appointed.

 The LEPC had to have representatives from specific areas who would have knowledge and interests in environmental emergency planning.